rogerlew/human-technological-systems/readme.md

 **Assignment 4:** Create a design concept for a mixed-initiative system.
 What is it?
 What does it do?
 How is it better than current alternatives?

-### Week 9 - 15
+### Week 9 - 15 - Miniproject

-Students develop independent mini-projects
+Students develop independent miniprojects related to human technological systems or human machine interfaces.
+Students will submit weekly status reports and meet with the instructor as needed.
+The miniprojects will culminate in a written report and a 8-10 minute oral

+#### Week 9 - 10 Project Identification

+Identify a problem space and the goal or intent of your miniproject.
+Your project could

+#### Week 9 - 10 Project Identification

 ## Grading